amberjohnsonsmile/collaborating-amber-and-paul/README.md

 ### Task 6 - Paul
 You should create a new CSS file.
 Link to it from one of your HTML files.

+### Task 7 - Amber
+You should edit five CSS properties.